GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

     code-review=<code-review-value>

 `<issue-status-action>`
-:	Action to perform on Bugzila issue when all the condition in the stanza are met.
+:	Action to perform on Bugzila issue when all the conditions in the stanza are met.
 	<issue-status-action> can be any of:
 	  status STATUS
 	    change the associated bug's status to STATUS, where STATUS can be